 Not mentioned in these studies is what happens when a cat ingested too much tyrosine.
 Anecdotal evidence suggests that the cat’s coat will darken more than it should (e.g. a chocolate cat may become almost black).
 It is worth thinking about.
 So, are we feeding enough Tyrosine in our cat’s diets and how much is too much?

 Without going into too much detail on the complex relationship of the cat’s organs, vitamins, amino acids, below are just a few factors that could be affecting the melanin.

-Copper Deficiency: One of the early signs of copper deficiency in cats is loss of hair colour, or achromotrichia, and a change in the texture of the hair.
+One of the early signs of copper deficiency in cats is a loss of hair colour (achromotrichia) as well as a change in the texture of the hair.
 The reason for the colour change is an alteration to the metabolism of tyrosine.
 Copper helps tyrosine work as a pigment factor.

 Please remember always consult with your veterinarian before giving your cat any supplements.

 “Red hair in black cats is reversed by addition of tyrosine to the diet.
 “MorrisJG, Yu S, Rogers QR.
 Department of Molecular Biosciences, School of Veterinary Medicine, University of California, Davis, CA, USA.
 Cats J Small Anim Pract 2001 Apr;42(4):176-80

 “Effect of low levels of dietary tyrosine on the hair colour of cats.”
 Yu S, Rogers QR, Morris JG.
 Department of Molecular Biosciences, School of Veterinary Medicine, University of California, Davis 95616, USA.
 J Nutr 2002 Jul;132(7):2037-42 Cats require more dietary phenylalanine or tyrosine for melanin deposition in hair than for maximal growth.